Orchids are great additions to any home or garden because of the flowers.

 The orchid spikes easily grow on the sides of their plant.
 The sprout in between the leaves is under and above each of the leaves.

-Also, they have a pointy and thin shape and usually look like a mitten.
+Also, they are pointy and thin and usually look like a mitten.

-Orchid spikes also have a green color and the roots and do not have the glossy appearance which aerial roots have.
+Orchid spikes are also green, and the roots do not have the glossy appearance of aerial roots.

 If I have phalaenopsis orchids, their flower spikes will appear in autumn or winter when the temperatures are low.

-Moreover, orchid spikes usually grow towards the source of light, unlike the aerial roots, which incline in all directions.
+Moreover, orchid spikes usually grow towards the light source, unlike the aerial roots, which incline in all directions.

 The new sprouts of the orchard spikes have a pointy tip, unlike the aerial roots, which have a rounded tip.